equinor/flownet/docs/parametrization.rst

 regions
-  This is a list where each list elements will contain information about the saturation endpoints and relative permeability endpoints within one SATNUM region, in addition to a region identifier.
+  This is a list where each list element will contain information about the saturation endpoints and relative permeability endpoints within one SATNUM region, in addition to a region identifier.
 The endpoints are shown in two figures below for clarification.
   The number of list elements needs to be equal to the number of SATNUM regions in the model,